Buying pet insurance policy can be a great way to protect the furry members of your family while also protecting your wallet.

 It operates a bit like human health insurance.
 When a pet is sick or suffers from an accident, a pet owner can take the pet to any veterinarian.
 The pet owner pays as they normally would, but submits a claim through Embrace’s online portal or through the app.
 Embrace then reimburses pet owners for a percentage of the covered costs.

 Pet owners will be responsible for paying monthly premiums, covering the cost of an annual deductible, and paying for a portion of the veterinary bills.
 But Embrace can take over the rest of the costs when a claim is submitted for covered conditions.

 What Does It Cover?

-Embrace Pet Insurance covers all pets up to age 14.
-After age 14, Embrace offers accident only coverage to cover unexpected accidents that may trip up your older pets.
-Under health insurance, it covers most major health problems including:
+Embrace Pet Insurance covers all pets up to age 14 at the time of enrollment.
+When insuring your pet for the first time, on or after their 15th birthday, Embrace offers accident-only coverage to cover unexpected accidents that may trip up your older pets.
+Under their accident and illness plan, it covers most major health problems including:

 - Behavioral Issues

 - Dental or gum diseases up to $1,000 per year

 Embrace also offers an optional “wellness plan” which allows pet owners to set money aside for preventative care activities such as vaccines, annual visits, grooming, tick or flea medication, and other ongoing pet ownership costs.
 Embrace reimburses pet owners for wellness claims submitted.
 And by participating in the wellness plan, you get a $25 discount on the cost of your wellness plan.